 Occasionally it makes sense for a sponsor to develop project families.
 This might occur when projects first enter the MTP or TIP, or existing projects might be re-structured administratively to reflect a parent-child relationship.
-Family structured projects are different from group projects because there are no total cost thresholds or associated group categories and updates are processed like individual or stand-alone projects.
+Family structured projects are different from group projects because there are no total cost thresholds or associated group categories and changes are processed similar to individual or stand-alone project updates.